 Also reason is a lie; for there is a factor infinite and unknown; and all their words are skew-wise.

 It is also declared in AL, I: 57,

 Love is the law, love under will.

 There is no love in self-isolating fragmentation, which is the end result of skewed reason.
-Without love there can be no truth—for the Monad or Self-Alone-God is a projection of ego.
-The Monad is such a persuasive notion that even the Advaitans proclaimed it and unknowingly paved the way for the invasion of the East by Western materialism.
+Without love there can be no truth—for the metaphysical Monad is easily misconstrued or otherwise deliberately inverted until it becomes the Self-Alone-God, a mere projection of ego.
+Monadism, to coin a term, is such a persuasive notion that it undoubtedly paved the way for the invasion of the East by Western materialism.
 By that time, the Western world was conditioned by centuries of humanism.
 Humanism, essentially atheist, places the self before all else, automatically excluding the possibility of anything beyond it.
-Aspiration is strictly limited to personal goals.
+Aspiration is then strictly limited to personal goals.

 Aspiration and Will